 The Following Statements are ALL FALSE:

-≠ You don’t have to pay workers if you call it a “working interview,” and it’s only for a couple of hours.
+≠ You don’t have to pay workers if you call it a “working interview” and the process only takes a couple of hours.

-≠ No paperwork means they were “never there” and you fly under the radar, especially if you pay them < $600.
+≠ No paperwork means they were “never there,” and you can therefore fly under the radar — especially if you pay them less than $600.

-≠ Your workers’ compensation will automatically cover their injuries.
+≠ Your workers’ compensation will automatically cover a candidate’s injuries.

 ≠ You can just call them an independent contractor or “casual labor” and 1099 them.